 So is their jambalaya. ♡

 Alright, let’s talk about this jambalaya recipe!
-Being from the South, John grew up on spicy Cajun and Creole food, and always liked to brag to us Midwesterners about all of the fresh Gulf shrimp they used to pick up at the market specifically for their jambalaya.
+With parents from the South, John grew up on spicy Cajun and Creole food, and always liked to brag to us Midwesterners about all of the fresh Gulf shrimp his family used to pick up at the market specifically for their jambalaya.
 (Which sounds…dreamy.)
 Still, though, he’s whipped this dish up for our neighbors time and time again right in the heart of Kansas, and proven that it can be a winner wherever in the world that it’s made.
 It’s full of great flavor, easily customizable with your favorite proteins (or you can make it vegetarian), and probably much simpler to make than you might think.
 It just requires lots of chopping, and a solid 45 minutes or so from start to finish.

 So just grab a glass of wine, maybe invite some friends over to keep you company while you cook, John-and-Cate-style, and enjoy this one!
 Thanks for the recipe, you two! ♡